 Before you say “OMG yes, thanks!” to the offer, make a game plan.
 First, figure out how much cash you’ll need to tidy up your finances and move back out.
-Next, do the math: Based on your current salary plus careful budgeting and maybe a side hustle, how long will it take to get those dollars?

-Set some guidelines: You won’t be a pain in the ass and they won’t infantilize you.
+Set some guidelines: You won’t be a pain in the ass, and they won’t infantilize you.
 Is this a free flop or are you required to pay rent?
 How many chores will you be expected to do?
 Which nights will you cook?

 Set some boundaries, too.
 Chief among them: